This appraisal is provided for informational and educational purposes only and does not constitute a certified, licensed, or formal appraisal.

 Given the age, condition, and family history, this set should be kept in climate-controlled storage and away from direct sunlight to preserve surface color.
 If you intend to insure them or include them in a historical collection, obtain a written professional appraisal from a certified antique toy expert or marble specialist.

-4th Generation Marble Collection Appraisal
+AI Appraisal: 4Th Generation Marble Collection

 $150 - $300